ballerina-platform/ballerina-lang/stdlib/database/jdbc/src/main/ballerina/src/java.jdbc/Module.md

     modules = ["samplemodule"]
 ```

-Or, if you're trying to run a single bal file, you can copy the JDBC driver into `${BALLERINA_HOME}/bre/lib` and
+Else, if you're trying to run a single BAL file, you can copy the JDBC driver into the `${BALLERINA_HOME}/bre/lib` directory and
-run the bal file with `ballerina run` command.
+run the BAL file by executing the `ballerina run` command.

 ### Client
 To access a database, you must first create a